ries-lab/RiesPieces/Electronics/README.md

 ### Laser diode electronics

+We built a custom electronics system to control multiple affordable laser diodes.
 For more details, visit the [laser engine repository](https://github.com/ries-lab/LaserEngine).